 - Wear a mask around other people Avoid close contact with people who are sick.
 Avoid touching your eyes, nose and mouth. - Stay home when you are sick.
 Cover your cough or sneeze with a tissue, then throw the tissue in the trash and perform - hand hygiene immediately.
-Clean and disinfect frequently touched objects and surfaces using a regular household - eleaning spray or wipe.Wash your hands often with soap and water for at least 20 seconds, especially after going the in your names of the winn soup and where for an easy to second, copycanty area going to the bathroom, before eating, and after blowing your nose, coughing or meezing.
+Clean and disinfect frequently touched objects and surfaces using a regular household - eleaning spray or wipe.Wash your hands often with soap and water for at least 20 seconds, especially after going the mass of the start with soap and where to a react of a cost of second y area going to the bathroom, before earling, and after blowing your nose, coughing or meeting.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.